CloudCannon/small-business-template-eleventy/README.md

 4. Add `node_modules/,_site/optimized/` to the preserved paths section

-This will mean that only new/updated images get optimised on build.
+This will mean that only new/updated images get optimized on build.

 ## Embedding content